bigbio/ibaqpy/benchmarks/README.md

 ### Dataset PXD007683

-This dataset from Gygi's lab was originally published in JPR as [Proteome-Wide Evaluation of Two Common Protein Quantification Methods
+This dataset from Gygi's lab was originally published in JPR as [Proteome-Wide Evaluation of Two Common Protein Quantification Methods](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00016).
-](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00016).
 The dataset is available at [PXD007683](https://www.ebi.ac.uk/pride/archive/projects/PXD007683).
 The authors test the ability of two common methods, a tandem mass tagging (TMT) method and a label-free quantitation method (LFQ), to achieve comprehensive quantitative coverage by benchmarking their capacity to measure 3 different levels of change (3-, 2-, and 1.5-fold) across an entire dataset.
 The authors reported Both methods achieved comparably accurate estimates for all 3-fold-changes.

 We analyzed the dataset using [quantms workflow](https://github.com/bigbio/quantms), results for both TMT and LFQ are available at:

 - [PXD007683-TMT](https://ftp.pride.ebi.ac.uk/pub/databases/pride/resources/proteomes/quantms-benchmark/PXD007683-TMT/).
 - [PXD007683-LFQ](https://ftp.pride.ebi.ac.uk/pub/databases/pride/resources/proteomes/quantms-benchmark/PXD007683-LFQ/).

 In summary, both datasets were searched with three search engines _SAGE_, _COMET_ and _MSGF+_, and the results were combined with _ConsesusID_ and PSMs and proteins were filtered with a 1% protein and PSM FDR.
-The quantification was performed with the quantms workflow using the ibaqpy method.
+The quantification was performed with the _quantms_ workflow using the ibaqpy method.
 Some general statistics:

 | Method | Samples | Proteins | Peptides | Features | PSMs    |
 |--------|---------|----------|----------|----------|---------|